-2.1 - Campus Improvement Plan (CIP) The CAC will create Perceptions Performance Objectives based on Problem Statements and Strategies based on Root Causes C GPS Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount By the end of the 24-25 school year, the amount of participation in family events will increase resulting in more investment and involvement in the platicas.
+The CAC will create Per 2.1 - Campus Improvement Plan (CIP) ceptions Performance Objectives based on Problem Statements and Strategies based on Root Cause Strategies based on Root Causes GPS Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount By the end of the 24-25 school year, the amount of participation in family events will increase resulting in more investment and involvement in the platica and in academic nights such as Literacy night and STEAM night.
 Using parent input via survey data, principal/community engagement opportunities such as community platicas will be held at varying times of the day to increase opportunities for families to attend.
-Admin, FACE 211/supplies & refreshments/\$1,600+ By the end of the first quarter, at least 15 parent/community members will attend community platicas.
-P PE-1 PS# Quarterly KPIs By the end of the second quarter, at least 20 parents/community members will attend community platicas.
-Quarterly KFIS By the end of the third quarter, at least 30 parent/community members will attend community platicas.
-1 By the end of the fourth quarter, at least 40 parent/community members will attend community platicas.
-Rerceptions By the end of the 24-25 school year, the campus will have adopted a single platform to use for all parent communication.
+The FACE specialist will collaborate with parents groups, campus administration and teachers to ensure that activities at academic nights (literacy night, STEAM night) serve an academic purpose and are seen as relevant to student learning.
+The FACE specialist will organize workshops or presentations to help parents understand how the activities connect to their children's educational growth, and create opportunities for feedback to continuously improve the relevance and impact of the activities.
+Admin, FACE 211/supplies & refreshments/\$1,600+ SL PE-1 By the end of the first quarter, at least 15 parent/community members will attend community platicas, or liter acy night/STEAM nigl nt.
+0 PS# Quarterly KPIs By the end of the second quarter, at least 20 parents/community members will attend community platicas, or literacy night/STEAN 1 night. pt Quarterly KPIS By the end of the third quarter, at least 30 parent/community members will attend community platicas, or lite racy night/STEAM nig ıht. - Perceptions By the end of the fourth quarter, at least 40 parent/community members will attend community platicas, or lit eracy night/STEAM n ight.
+By the end of the 24-25 school year, the campus will have adopted a single platform to use for all parent communication.
 The campus will develop streamlined communication methods and common platforms for teacher/family communication purposes.
 Due to specificity by grade level needs, different platforms will be used.
 However, the Remind platform will be researched.
-Admin, ACTs, FACE Ļ By the end of the first quarter, campus administration will collect family and staff survey data to decide on coexpectations. ommon communicatio n methods and E P PE-2 PS# By the end of the second quarter, 50% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin. Ě - Quarterly KPIs By the end of the third quarter, 75% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
-By the end of the fourth quarter, 100% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
-By the end of the year, By the end of the first quarter, • 2 P PE-3 PS# Quarterly KPIs By the end of the second quarter, Quarterly IV 15 By the end of the third quarter, Γ - Du the and of the core By the end of the fourth quarter, 1 By the end of the year, By the end of the first quarter, P PE-4 PS# Quarterly KPIs By the end of the second quarter, quantity in it By the end of the third quarter, By the end of the fourth quarter,
+Admin, ACTs, FACE ıt.
+By the end of the first quarter, campus administration will collect family and staff survey data to decide on co expectations. mmon communication n methods and Jel PE-2 PS# Quarterly KPIs By the end of the second quarter, 50% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin. /en By the end of the third quarter, 75% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
+6 By the end of the fourth quarter, 100% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
+Plan for Improvement - By the end of the year, or By the end of the first quarter, J f PE-3 PS# Quarterly KPIe By the end of the second quarter, a Quarterly KPIs By the end of the third quarter, By the end of the fourth quarter, By the end of the year, By the end of the first quarter, PE-4 PS# Quarterly KPIs By the end of the second quarter, Qualterly Kris By the end of the third quarter, By the end of the fourth quarter,